Ayurveda for Autoimmune Conditions

 Autoimmune conditions can affect various organ systems of the body and manifest in many different ways.
 These conditions are some of the most misdiagnosed conditions in the country, especially among women.
 Some of the most common symptoms associated with autoimmune disease are: fatigue, muscle aches, weight instability, and inflammation.

 “One of the most powerful fundamental principles of Ayurveda is its emphasis on self-healing.
-The body has a tremendous ability to heal, often more rapidly and completely than one can expect – and that is something that you should never forget.”
+The body has a tremendous ability to heal, often more rapidly and completely then one can expect – and that is something that you should never forget.”
 Dr. Akil on ‘Combining Paleo AND Ayurveda To Heal Autoimmune Diseases’

 5 STEPS TO RELIEVING AUTOIMMUNE SYMPTOMS: